Request for Core Addition or Deletion

 - Academic Council/Senate approval

-- The Associate Provost for Policy and Program Coordination's office will work with the Office of the Registrar to ensure the new course descriptions are entered into both Catbook and the state's course inventory, existing courses are updated in Catbook, and the deleted courses are removed from the core curriculum and if needed, from both Catbook and the state's course inventory.
+- The associate vice president for institutional success and decision support's office, Office of Institutional Success and Decision Support (OISDS) will work with the Office of the Registrar to ensure the new course descriptions are entered into both Catbook and the state's course inventory, existing courses are updated in Catbook, and the deleted courses are removed from the core curriculum and if needed, from both Catbook and the state's course inventory.

-- The Associate Provost for Policy and Program Coordination's office will review, prepare, and submit the proposed requests by certifying that its core curriculum adheres to the TAC requirements.
+- OISDS staff will review, prepare, and submit the proposed requests by certifying that its core curriculum adheres to the TAC requirements.

 - THECB email acknowledging institution receipt of proposed core course requests